tamberg/pi-cam/README.md

     ```

 ## Set up the camera
-On the Pi, based on [this guide](https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/64MP-Hawkeye/#software-guide).
+On the Pi, based on [this guide](https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/64MP-Hawkeye/#software-guide), debugged with [@Fede85](https://github.com/Fede85).

 - Connect the camera to the Pi
 - Download _install_pivariety_pkgs.sh_